PeopleSearchBench: Evaluating AI-Powered People Search Platforms with Criteria-Grounded Verification: Experiments

-\section{Main Results}
+\subsection{Main Results}

-The overall benchmark results of the four platforms are shown in Table~\ref{tab:main_results}, with 95\% confidence intervals estimated via bootstrap.

-Lessie ranks first overall (65.2 $\pm$ 1.5), followed by Exa (55.0 $\pm$ 1.8), Claude Code (46.0 $\pm$ 2.1), and Juicebox (45.8 $\pm$ 1.9).
-Lessie leads in all three dimensions and is the only platform with 100\% task completion (Table~\ref{tab:completion}).
-All differences between the top-ranked and second-ranked platform are statistically significant ($p < 0.05$, paired bootstrap).
+Lessie achieves the highest overall score (65.2$\pm$1.5), leading across all three evaluation dimensions with an 18.5\% margin over the second-ranked system (Figure~\ref{fig:overall_comparison}).
+Exa ranks second (55.0$\pm$1.8), followed by Claude Code (46.0$\pm$2.1) and Juicebox (45.8$\pm$1.9).
+All pairwise differences between the first- and second-ranked platforms are statistically significant ($p < 0.05$, paired bootstrap).